Man crashes vehicle through gates of Jennifer Aniston's LA home: Police sources - The Pulse of NH

 Man crashes vehicle through gates of Jennifer Aniston’s LA home: Police sources

-Private security at the Bel Air home detained the driver and he is currently in LAPD custody, sources close to the investigation told ABC News.
+Private security at the Bel Air home detained the driver, who is currently in LAPD custody, sources close to the investigation told ABC News.
 He will be booked Monday night for felony vandalism due to the damage, the sources said.

 The incident does not appear to have been an accident, though there is also nothing to indicate yet that the driver was targeting Aniston, the sources said.
-The LAPD's Threat Management Unit, which has handled cases involving Aniston before, is going to take this case out of an abundance of caution, the sources said.
+The LAPD's Threat Management Unit, which has handled cases involving Aniston before, is going to handle the case out of an abundance of caution, the sources said.

 The suspect, who has a minor criminal history, was not actively being investigated for anything involving Aniston before the incident, the sources said.